Low-Income Car Insurance

 What doesn’t SAIP cover?

-As stated, this policy is for medical coverage only — so things like comprehensive or collision coverage aren't provided.
+As stated, this policy is for medical coverage only, so comprehensive or collision coverage aren't provided.

 CURE, or Citizens United Reciprocal Exchange, advertises itself as an insurance provider in New Jersey and Pennsylvania that only uses your driving record as a factor for your rate[6].
 It works similarly to other insurance providers in terms of coverage options, discounts and payment plans.